justdie386/discordia-examples/docs/source/slash.rst

    end)

-This will print out the value that has been put in the text field from the slash command The reason why it has a .from. is because there is the from subcomand between the value and the command, and the name of the value would be person as the name in the example above says
+This will print out the value that has been put in the text field from the slash command The reason why it has a .from. is because there is the from subcomand between the value and the command, and the name of the value would be person as the name in the example above says.